Louis XV: The de Mailly-Nesle sisters

 Louis had been very much in love with the Queen, and they were inseparable in the early years of his reign, but as his family grew, and the Queen was constantly pregnant or exhausted by her maternities, he began to look elsewhere.
 He first became attached to one of the ladies of the Queen's court, Louise Julie de Mailly, who was the same age as he and from an ancient noble family.
 Without courtship or ceremony, he made her his mistress, and raised her to the rank of Duchess.
 The Duke of Luynes commented on the King's behavior: "The King loves women, and yet there is absolutely no gallantry in his spirit."
 In 1738, after the Queen lost an unborn child, her doctors forbade her to have relations with the King for a time.
 The King was offended by her refusal and thereafter never shared her bed.
 Acknowledging that he was committing adultery, Louis refused thereafter to go to confession and to take the sacrament.
 The Cardinal de Fleury tried to persuade him to confess and to give up his mistress, but without success.

 In 1738, the King turned his attentions to the sister of Louise Julie, Pauline Félicité de Mailly.
-Pauline Félicité became pregnant in 1740, allegedly by the King, and subsequently died during childbirth (The illegitimate son of the King and Pauline Félicité came to be known as "Demi-Louis" due to his visual resemblance to his father who took care of his financial needs but gave him little attention.).
+Pauline Félicité became pregnant in 1740, allegedly by the King, and subsequently died during childbirth; the child came to be known as "Demi-Louis" due to his visual resemblance to his father who took care of his financial needs but gave him little attention.
 (Note: "But the king chose that the child should be baptized as the son of M. de Vintimille, and it was so done by his express order.
 The Archbishop of Paris and the Marquis du Luc, uncle and father of M. de Yintimille came, as good politicians, to see the mother and acknowledge the child") Pauline Félicité's death caused the King to go into mourning and for a time he turned to religion for consolation.
 When the King finally recovered his spirits, Louise Julie introduced the King to her youngest sister, Marie Anne de Mailly.
 The King was immediately attracted to Marie Anne, however she insisted that he expel her older sister from the Court before she would become his mistress.
 The King gave in, and on 4 October 1742, Marie Anne was named a Lady of the Court of the Queen, and a month later the King ordered her older sister to leave the Court and to live in Paris.
 The King made his new mistress the Duchess of Châteauroux.
 The King's relationships with the sisters became a subject of gossip in the court and in Paris, where a popular comic poem was recited, ending: "Choosing an entire family – is that being unfaithful, or constant?"